IPIC-A208/EVC-CR/README.md

 We tried five conventional codec, including HM, x264, x265, NVENC, VTM.
 The conventional encoded bitstream and decoder are in folder data.
 We can decode these bitstream to get reconstruction data.

-We provide a sequence BQTerrace including the original version and compressed version by HM to verify the effectiveness of our method.
+We provide a sequence BQTerrace [google]including the original version and compressed version by HM to verify the effectiveness of our method.
 You also can use your own data to verify it.